BLavery/STM32F407VG-Micropython/README.md

 ```
    sudo dfu-util -a 0 -D firmware.dfu
 ```

-__But you shouldn't need to recompile.
-I have put a compiled firmware here__ for your download.
-Still faithfully just called firmware.dfu.
 It should work cleanly.
 The USB starts automatically now, without the glitch-fixer above.
 Even the Safe Mode and Flash Volume Reset work.
 (You get single/double/triple LED flashes, not 3 colours.)
 See http://docs.micropython.org/en/latest/pyboard/tutorial/reset.html

+ __And you shouldn't need to recompile.
+I have put a compiled firmware here__ for your download.
+Still faithfully just called firmware.dfu.